RustFestEU/speakers-guide/README.md

 ## About this repo

-This repository contains the speakers guide we wrote and used for RustFest 2016.
+This repository contains the speakers guide we wrote and used for all RustFest editions.
 We publish it for other conferences to adapt and use.

 The parts are enumerated.